WebSocket Application Monitoring: An In-Depth Guide

 What is WebSocket Monitoring?

 WebSockets let clients and servers maintain a constant and two-way communication channel.
 Unlike the traditional HTTP model where a connection opens and closes for every interaction, WebSockets stay open which lets data flow freely in real time.
 This makes them perfect for applications that need instant updates.
-Monitoring WebSocket applications involves tracking aspects such as:
+Effective WebSocket monitoring focuses on more than connection uptime.
+The goal is to understand what happens after the handshake—how data flows, where bottlenecks form, and how clients behave under real-world load.

 websocket handshake